hat-open/hat-core/docs/components/event/backends/lmdb.rst

 content.

-Query planing
+Query planning
 -------------

-During event querying, simple query planing is done based on following steps:
+During event querying, simple query planning is done based on following steps:

     * if query data filters only latest events for each queried event type, then only key-value storage is searched for possible event instances